| Title: | ICES category 3 empirical harvest control rules |

 Additional parameters.
 Not used. |

-This function applies the chr rule following the ICES technical guidelines (ICES, 2022).
-The function requires the elements of the chr rule: I (the biomass index, see chr_I
+This function applies the chr rule following the ICES technical guidelines (ICES, 2025).
+The function requires the elements of the chr rule: I (the biomass index, see chr_I), HRMSYproxy (the target harvest rate, see F), b (the biomass safeguard, see chr_b) and m (the multiplier, see chr_m).
+The catch advice is then calculated as

 restricted by the stability clause relative to Ay.